behnamasadi/cpp_tutorials/docs/multithreading.md

 Refs: [1](https://www.youtube.com/watch?v=eh_9zUNmTig)

 In the other example the `worker_func()` should waits until `main` has pre-processed the data.
 Then `worker_func()` can start working on the data.
-When the worker finsihed it job, then the main can do its job with the processed data.
+When the worker finished it job, then the main can do its job with the processed data.
 The function `wait()` from `std::condition_variable` has the following signature:

 `wait(unique_lock<mutex>& lock, Predicate pred)`: